Yoga Class on the go - How to keep practicing while traveling?

 2- Incorporate a short Yoga Retreat

-Why not enjoy a few days in complete immersion with daily Yoga Class.
+Why not enjoy a few days in complete immersion with a daily Yoga Class.
 If you are going to a popular yoga destination like Bali, you will easily find a yoga studio offering a daily yoga class pack with some extra to discover the culture, the lifestyle.
 At Yoga Dunia, we offer a custom Yoga Retreat in Lembongan to allow you to spend a few days on the beautiful island, including daily Yoga Class, massage, scuba diving, surfing….
-See our offer here.
+Check our offer.

 3- Choose the right yoga class for you

-There is so much different yoga style as a regular practitioner it can be a good idea to try a new style, but if you decide to try a yoga class for the first time while traveling, that’s can be tricky to choose one.
+There is so many different yoga styles as a regular practitioner it can be a good idea to try a new style, but if you decide to try a yoga class for the first time while traveling, that’s can be tricky to choose one.
 The first question is what are you expecting?
-Do you wish an active yoga class or a relaxing yoga class?
-Some of Yoga Class can be hard to follow for a new yogi, so contact the studio before going ahead.
-Yoga Dunia offers a different range of Yoga Class with qualified Yoga Teachers able to adjust the class to every yogis.
-See the detailed Yoga Class and style here.
+Do you wish for an active yoga class or a relaxing yoga class?
+Some Yoga Class can be hard to follow for a new yogi, so contact the studio before going ahead.
+Yoga Dunia offers a different range of Yoga classes with qualified Yoga Teachers able to adjust the class to every yogi.
+Check our Yoga Class.

 4- Remember that yoga practice is far more than just asana.